xdas-dev/xdas/docs/api/tiles.md

 # xdas.tiles

-Lazy tile-backed virtual arrays, the backend of the formats that HDF5 virtual datasets cannot serve (Silixa TDMS, MiniSEED).
+Lazy tile-backed virtual arrays: the only backend of the formats that HDF5 virtual datasets cannot serve (Silixa TDMS, MiniSEED), the default one for Febus, and available on request from every other engine (`vtype="tiles"`).

 ## TileArray